 Our two-way Salesforce app makes it easy to capture, nurture and convert leads in Intercom.
 You can create Salesforce leads, see and use Salesforce data in Intercom, and Intercom data in Salesforce.
 You can also create Salesforce tasks or cases from Intercom conversations.

 Note: This article covers the installation and setup of the Salesforce app.
 Read this article to learn how to use the app in your inbox.
-Or, if you’re using the legacy version of the Salesforce app, check out this article.

 Connect Salesforce and Intercom and you can: